nextgis/docs_ngmobile/source/main.rst

 Attributes table is designed to show and manage the contents of each vector layer in table format.

 To open Attributes table activate Layers tree panel and tap on the Contextual menu button next to the vector layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
 This will pop up the contextual menu items as shown by item 6 in :numref:`ngmobile_layer_tree_pic`.
 There you need to select "Attributes".
+Depending on the screen size the panel could occupy the whole screen or just the right side.

 Attributes table opens as shown in :numref:`ngmobile_attribute_table_pic` below.